Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce 8800 GTS (G92) will be quite a bit (about 33%) better at AF than the GeForce 9600 GSO 512MB. (explain)
+Texel RateThe GeForce 8800 GTS (G92) is quite a bit (approximately 33%) more effective at texture filtering than the GeForce 9600 GSO 512MB. (explain)

-Pixel RateBoth cards have the exact same pixel rate, so theoretically they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)
+Pixel RateBoth cards have the exact same pixel fill rate, so theoretically they should perform equally good at at AA, and be capable of handling the same resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
-Price ComparisonPlease note that the price comparisons are based on search keywords, and might not be the exact same card listed on this page.
-We have no control over the accuracy of their search results.
+Price Comparison

 |